spack/spack/lib/spack/docs/packaging_guide.rst

     :pyobject: AutotoolsPackage.configure
     :linenos:

-making it just sufficient for a packager to override a few build system specific helper methods or attributes to provide, for instance, configure arguments:
+It is thus just sufficient for a packager to override a few build system specific helper methods or attributes to provide, for instance, configure arguments: